 - Presentation: Educators are generally familiar with and will understand how to navigate crowdfunding platforms.

 With these three presumptions apparent, we set out to check for their validity through various research methods.

 Crowdfunding platforms targeting diverse needs and communities have proliferated.
 This is especially true in the non-profit, education sector.
 Understanding who the players are in this field, and how they've engaged their communities, is important towards developing a solution for which there is a real need.

 We analyzed 5 crowdfunding platforms, two of which - Donors Choose and Pledge Cents - were direct competitors.

 Along with this assessment of "vitals," we also reviewed each competitor's campaign building flow.
-Using the "page-by" method [link to appendix], we compared the number of steps required to go page-by-page, in order to post a viable crowd-funding campaign on each platform.
+Using the Page-By method (see the Appendix), we compared the number of steps required to go "page-by-page," in order to post a viable crowd-funding campaign on each platform.

 KEY TAKEAWAYS FROM COMPARATIVE ANALYSIS: